ThomasBorges/joker-project/README.md

 Run in your console ```sh python3 index.py ``` ;

-Rhoose the robot you want to use;
+Choose the robot you want to use;

 When the robot is finished run  ```sh python3 index.py ``` again and select other robot.